tayruxin/tp/docs/DeveloperGuide.md

 **Feature Flaw in Current Implementation**

-Currently, the success message for view, edit, remark, unremark, and add commands only displays the company name.
+Currently, the success message for `view`, `edit`, `remark`, `unremark`, and `add` commands only displays the company name.
 However, the duplicate check implemented in LinkMeIn uses 3 criteria, company name, role, and deadline.
 As such, there can be more than one entry with the same company name.
 The user might want to know the role and deadline to differentiate between applications with the same company name.
-As such, with the current implementation of the success message, it can be confusing for the user as to which company specifically has been modified.
+As such, the current success message displayed can be confusing for the user as to which company specifically has been modified.

 **Proposed Enhancement**

 Instead of displaying only the company name, the success message will display the company name, role and deadline.
-This is the implementation that is done for the existing `delete` command.
+This will be the same implementation done for the existing `delete` command.
 As such, a method was already created in the `Messages` class called `getCompanyInfo` where the company name, role and deadline from the company object will be returned as a string.